 How to calculate Employee Retention Credit: Examples

-As a reminder, employers can receive a maximum ERC of $5,000 per employee (up to $10,000 in wages per employee).
-Credits are worth 50% of qualifying wages and associated qualified health plan expenses paid to employees.
+As a reminder, employers can receive a maximum ERC of $7,000 per employee per quarter in 2021.
+Credits are worth 70% of qualifying wages and associated qualified health plan expenses paid to employees.
 Let’s take a look at a few Employee Retention Credit examples.

 One employee with health plan expenses

 Now, let’s say you pay your one employee $5,000 in qualified wages and also provide them $1,000 of qualified employee health insurance in one quarter.
 Add your qualified wages and employee health insurance together and multiply the total by 70%.
 Your total credit would equal $4,200 [($5,000 + $1,000) X 70%].

 Say you have three employees.
 You pay two out of your three employees $10,000 in qualified wages during the quarter, and you pay the third employee $20,000 in qualified wages.
 Because the maximum is $10,000 in qualified wages per employee per quarter, your credit would be $21,000 ($7,000 X 3 employees).

 In addition to the Employee Retention Credit, the Families First Coronavirus Response Act (FFCRA) established the COVID-19 tax credits.
 The COVID-19 tax credits help employers afford the coronavirus-related paid sick and family leave under the FFCRA.

 There is both a refundable paid sick leave credit and a refundable paid family leave credit.
 Both leave credits reimburse employers for the cost of providing paid leave.

 Again, you can take both the Employee Retention Credit and paid leave credit, but you cannot claim both credits on the same wages.